-APIQè Outdoor Bred, Raised Indoors on Straw (OB) Standards7 The piggery provides suitable paddocks at all times with feed, water and shelter facilities to meet the social and physiological requirements of breeding pigs kept in an outdoor environment.

-At weaning, piglets are transferred to and grown/finished to sale or slaughter in housing furnished with bedding, feed, and water to meet their physiological and social needs.
+Standard 1.4 APIQè Outdoor Bred, Raised The piggery provides suitable paddocks at all times with feed, water and shelter facilities to meet the social and physiological requirements of breeding pigs kept in an outdoor environment.
+Indoors on Straw (OB) Standards 7 At weaning, piglets are transferred to and grown/finished to sale or slaughter in housing furnished with bedding, feed, and water to meet their physiological and social needs.
 Housing meets the Model Code of Practice for the Welfare of Animals - Pigs requirements for: protection from the elements and predators, space allowances, bedding, feed and water, airflow, health, and wellbeing.

-APIQè Environmental Standards for Outdoor Pigs are met.

-Cull sows from APIQ \checkmark ® OB Certified farms may be sold as Free Range if they have been kept under conditions that meet the sow management criteria specified for APIQ \checkmark ® OB Certified farms for at least the last reproductive cycle before being culled.
+APIQ \checkmark° Environmental Standards for Outdoor Pigs are met.
+Cull sows from APIQ \checkmark^{\otimes} OB Certified farms may be sold as Free Range if they have been kept under conditions that meet the sow management criteria specified for APIQ \checkmark^{\otimes} OB Certified farms for at least the last reproductive cycle before being culled.

-Outdoor Bred, Raised Indoors on Straw Breeding Stock Requirements - Sows and Boars A. Does your Breeding Stock 8 have free access to paddocks at all times?
+Outdoor Bred, Raised Indoors on Straw E Breedir ng Stoo k Requirements - Sows and Boars A. Does your Breeding Stock 8 have free access to paddocks at all times?
 Yes No WIs/Diary/Vet Instructions Do your piglets have free access to paddocks until weaning?9 Yes No Do you keep records for any pig temporarily confined10?
 Yes No A record must be kept for any pig temporarily confined.
 B. Do you provide sufficient shelter for all pigs at all times?
 Yes No Diary/Piggery Map/Plan/CAR Does the shelter protect pigs from predators?
 Yes No Can your Breeding Stock move freely in and out of shelter provided?
 Yes No Do you provide bedding in the shelters?
 Yes No